 Dynamic Quantum Matter

 Quantum dynamics as a material design principle is an emerging paradigm in condensed matter physics.
 The answers to basic questions about the nature of the orders, dynamics, coherence, and dissipation of dynamic quantum matter are still unknown.
-In this activity, we aim at addressing some of the most basic questions about dynamic quantum matter: the nature of the orders in the time domain of quantum mechanics, the emergence of entangled orders, and the role of dissipation on quantum orders.
+Within this activity, we aim at addressing some of the most basic questions about dynamic quantum matter: the nature of the orders in the time domain of quantum mechanics, the emergence of entangled orders, and the role of dissipation on quantum orders.